U.K.’s Tom Daley wins Olympic diving gold medal to add to husband’s Oscar award

 “I don’t know why he does that,” Daley said.
 “He says it’s something about he doesn’t want to give it any more power than it needs.”

-The couple married in 2017 and had their, a son, the following year.
+The couple married in 2017 and had their first child, a son, the following year.
 Black celebrated his husband’s win on social media.

 “The fact that I can say my son watched me become an Olympic champion, albeit on TV because they couldn’t be here, is such a great feeling,” Daley said.